-I grew up in Trinidad and Tobago, a Caribbean twin-island state with an ethnically diverse, multicultural population.
+I grew up in Trinidad and Tobago, a twin-island state in the Caribbean with an ethnically diverse, multicultural population.
 My parents loved taking my sisters and me on trips to the beach for some time in the sun with relatives and friends.

 For my siblings and me, there was always boisterous excitement about these trips.
 We were impatient about getting a whiff of that fresh sea breeze, diving into the water and running across the sand; we were also eager about the food.
 The menu was important!